Call for Abstracts

 Before submitting an abstract, authors must create a congress profile.
 More than one abstract can be submitted through the conference profile.
 After an abstract has been created, modifications can be made until the submission deadline.

 Abstracts received after the deadline cannot be accepted.
-You will receive notification regarding acceptance by March 15, 2018.
+You will receive a notification regarding acceptance by March 15, 2023.
 Together with the confirmation of acceptance of your abstract, authors will be requested to register for the congress.

 Choosing a Track Category